TuragaLab/vae/README.rst

 =========================================

 We follow a uniform API of inference network, generative model, and loss calculation, allowing for modularity and ease of use.
+The API is as follows.

-The **inference network** and **generative model** are essentially probability distributions having the same API and implementing  ``forward``, ``sample``, and ``log_prob`` methods.
+The **inference network** and **generative model** essentially represent probability distributions and therefore have the same API implementing  ``forward``, ``sample``, and ``log_prob`` methods.
 Conceptually, this amounts to:

 1. Calling the object.
 This will perform forward pass and update the internal state of the underlying probability distribution.
 2. Sampling from the probability distribution.
 3. Log-probability calculation.

 The **loss** API amounts to simply passing the entire model and training batch to the loss object.
 This will allow the loss object to drive the model (using